wp-plugins/zedity/readme.txt

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]

-**Zedity is the content editor you've been wishing for!
-Here is why:**
+**Here is why Zedity is the content editor we've been wishing for:**

 * **Design Freedom**: unprecedented flexibility and possibilities to create any content you need!